Comprehensive Guide to CSS Pseudo-Classes and Their Usage

 }

-Let’s see how this short CSS style the HTML in two different cases.
+Now, let’s see how this CSS affects the HTML in two different scenarios.

 Case 1

-In Case 1, the second element inside a <div> is an unordered list, therefore the nth-child(2) rule won’t apply to it.
-Although it’s a second child, it is not a paragraph.
+In Case 1, the second element inside a <div> is an unordered list, so the :nth-child(2) rule does not apply to the paragraphs.
+Although the unordered list is the second child, it is not a paragraph.

-But if the parent element does have a second paragraph, the nth-of-type(2) rule will apply, as this rule only looks for the <p> elements, and doesn’t care about other types of elements (such as unordered lists) inside the parent element.
+If, however, the parent element contains a second paragraph, the :nth-of-type(2) rule will apply, since this rule specifically targets <p> elements and ignores other types of elements (like unordered lists) within the parent element.

 <!-- Case 1 -->